amparore/leaf/README.md

 A Python framework for the quantitative evaluation of eXplainable AI methods.

 *LEAF* requires the following Python libraries to work:
-> numpy, pandas, lime, shap
+> numpy, pandas, lime, shap, imblearn, tabulate

 The *LEAF* project directory contains the following files: